Master Your Triathlon Transition

 Transitions for Sprint, Olympic, and even 70.3 triathlons are very similar.
 You have the area under your bike with all your gear in one spot.
 The shorter the race, the simpler the setup should be due to the duration of the race.

 The Full Ironman distance transition is much different.
 There is a bag for your morning clothes, the bike, the run, and 2 special needs bags as well.
 The bike and run bags have the same contents you would have on your towel during shorter races.
 The special needs bags are accessible halfway through the bike and run.
-We recommend putting additional CO2 cartridges, tubes, any spare nutrition, and any additional gear (dry socks, raincoat, etc).
+We recommend putting in additional CO2 cartridges, tubes, any spare nutrition, and any additional gear (dry socks, raincoat, etc).
 Some athletes even put a little treat in there to reward themselves.
 Depending on the race, these bags may be on hooks or set up all together in one general area.
-It helps to use a colorful tape, and write the number larger with a sharpie marker.
+It helps to use a colorful tape and write the number larger with a Sharpie marker.
 Or use some other way to make your bag stand out to make it easier to find.

 An Ironman has a significant amount of gear needed so it is best to make a list and lay everything out ahead of time.
 This allows you to make sure that nothing is missing or that you have too much.